ebru/mobile-numbers-validation/README.md

 # Mobile Numbers Validation

 A REST API application validates South African mobile numbers from a CSV file.
-It allows you to make POST requests to validate numbers and attempt to fix them if it is applicable. https://ebrukye.github.io/mobile-numbers-validation/
+It allows you to make POST requests to validate numbers and attempt to fix them. https://ebrukye.github.io/mobile-numbers-validation/

 **Technologies used;**
 - Laravel 5.7.27 as framework